TaylortheGenie/insurance_claims/README.md

 **Email**: esampson692@gmail.com <br />
 **LinkedIn**: https://www.linkedin.com/in/eugene-taylor-sampson-67869621b/ <br />

-:exclamation: If you find this repository, do not hesitate to reach out.
-Thanks! :exclamation:
+If you find this repository, do not hesitate to reach out.
+Thanks!

 ## Introduction

-This is an end to end machine learning project using flask for deployment.
+This is an end to end machine learning project using flask and Azure for deployment.

 The goal of this project is to predict the *possibility* that an insurance policyholder files a claim within the next six months.
 This is a classification analysis project.